Untangling dust emission and cosmic infrared background anisotropies with the scattering transform statistics: Introduction

-Moreover, new ST-based component separation algorithms have been developed.
-Introduced in~\cite{regaldo2021aa, delouis2022aa} to separate Galactic dust emission from instrumental noise in \Planck data, these versatile algorithms relied on pixel-space optimization under ST statistics constraints to generate dust maps compatible with the data once added to the noise.
-In these paper, the ability of these algorithms to leverage the different non-Gaussian properties of different signals is emphasized by the fact that the separations are performed at a single frequency.
-Additionally, these separations were performed without assuming a prior model of the component of interest, dust in this case.
-Recently,~\cite{auclair2024aa} used an ST-based algorithm to separate dust emission from CIB anisotropies in \herschel SPIRE observations.
-A major success of this paper is that this separation was achieved by relying only on observational data, first learning an ST-based CIB model from a sky region where this signal was dominant, and then using this model to separate Galactic dust emission and CIB in the Spider region.
-More recently, \cite{tsouros2026ar} used the ST-based component separation to recover the polarized dust emission from the \Planck data at $353 \GHz$.
+Moreover, new ST-based component-separation algorithms have been developed.
+Introduced in~\cite{regaldo2021aa, delouis2022aa} to separate Galactic dust emission from instrumental noise in \Planck data, these versatile algorithms relied on pixel-space optimisation under ST statistics constraints to generate dust maps compatible with the data once added to the noise.
+In these papers, the ability of these algorithms to leverage the different non-Gaussian properties of different signals was emphasised by the fact that the separations were performed at a single frequency.
+Additionally, these separations were performed without assuming a prior model of the component of interest (dust, in this case).
+Recently,~\cite{auclair2024aa} used an ST-based algorithm to separate dust emission from CIB anisotropies in \herschel Spectral and Photometric Imaging Receiver (SPIRE) observations.
+A major success of this paper is that this separation was achieved by relying on observational data alone, first learning an ST-based CIB model from a sky region where this signal was dominant, and then using this model to separate Galactic dust emission and CIB in the Spider region.
+More recently, \cite{tsouros2026ar} used the ST-based component-separation to recover the polarised dust emission from the \Planck data at $353 \GHz$.